Where is the Penn Hills Police Department located?

 The police department does offer this service.
 There are set pay rates for officers working special duty details.
 There is also an additional fee if you require a marked police vehicle for your detail or event.
 A four–hour minimum charge applies.
 Officers are paid by the municipality and the payment is made to the Municipality of Penn Hills.
 All special duty details are subject to approval by the chief of police.

-To inquire about hiring a police officer for a special duty detail, please contact Lieutenant Joseph Snyder at (412) 798-2019.
-It’s recommended that you call well in advance to ensure that your request can be staffed.
+To inquire about hiring a police officer for a special duty detail, please contact Lieutenant Joseph Snyder at (412) 342-0928.
+Please call well in advance to ensure that your request can be staffed.

 I have an alarm system on my house or business.
 Do I need a permit for this?
 Are fees assessed by the municipality for police responses to false alarm activations?

 The Municipality of Penn Hills requires a permit for alarm systems on residential and commercial properties.
-Please visit our Documents and Forms page for a downloadable version of this form, or you may visit the Records Department during their normal hours of operation for a copy.
-There are fees assessed for repeat false alarm activations that the police respond to.
+Please visit our Documents and Forms page for a downloadable version of this form, or you may visit the Records Department during their regular hours of operation for a copy.
+There are fees assessed for repeat false alarm activations.
 Please visit the Records Division page to view these fees.

 Is solicitation permitted by the Municipality of Penn Hills?
 If so, is a permit required and are there fees involved?

-Solicitation is permitted within the municipality; however a permit must be obtained.
-Non-profit organizations are exempt from permit requirements, but must have proof of such status.
-Each solicitor must provide a background check clearance to obtain a permit.
+Solicitation is permitted within the municipality; however, you must obtain a permit.
+Non-profit organizations are exempt from permit requirements but must have proof of such status.
+Each solicitor must provide a background check clearance to get a permit.

-Please visit our Documents and Forms page for a downloadable version of the application for a solicitation permit, or you may visit the Records Department during their normal hours of operation for a copy.
-For more information on solicitation guidelines and fees associated with obtaining permits, please view our solicitation information doucment.
+Please visit our Documents and Forms page for a downloadable version of the application for a solicitation permit, or you may visit the Records Department during their regular hours of operation for a copy.
+For more information on solicitation guidelines and fees associated with obtaining permits, please view our solicitation information document.

 Does the Municipality of Penn Hills have a curfew for persons under the age of eighteen?
 If so, what are the requirements?